ckheaukulani/homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a Senior AI & Data Scientist in Singapore's Ministry of Health Office for Healthcare Transformation, working on system-level healthcare innovation.
-My work contributes to several health-tech and population health initiatives and I am active in the basic machine learning research community.
+I am a machine learning scientist and engineer by training, and my current work contributes to several health-tech and population health initiatives.
+I am also active in the basic machine learning research community.

 From a machine learning perspective: My work usually favors methods from Bayesian inference and deep learning.
 Recent general themes include the modeling of highly-structured time series and relational networks, analyzing clinical trial and electronic health record data, and modeling the behavior of individuals with data from multiple sensors.